 It’s important for us as health care professionals to recall our history.

-On October 15, 2001, soon after the September 11 attacks that killed more than 4,500 people in New York, Washington and Pennsylvania, letters containing anthrax spores were mailed to news media offices and two U.S. Senators.
-The pathogen infected 22 people and killed five.
+On October 15, 2001, soon after the September 11 attacks that killed more than 4,500 people in New York, Washington and Pennsylvania, letters containing anthrax spores were mailed to news media offices and 2 U.S. Senators.
+The pathogen infected 22 people and killed 5.

 The crisis instantly affected Kaiser Permanente health care practitioners in the Mid-Atlantic States service area (Maryland, Virginia, and D.C., with more than 530,000 members).
 Kaiser Permanente’s response to this act of bioterrorism was centralized in an Emergency Operations Center, which became fully operational on October 23 and was vital to successful and orderly response to the crisis.